Ghost Valley

-Ghost Valley is a 1932 American pre-Code film starring Tom Keene.
+Ghost Valley is a 1932 American pre-Code drama film starring Tom Keene.
 It garnered a profit of $60,000.

 Plot

 A jailed cowpoke is hired by the corrupt Judge Drake to impersonate one of the heirs to a gold mine.
 The cowpoke is, in fact, the missing heir, Jerry Long.
 Jerry Long fights and outwits the Judge and his henchmen, while winning the heart of the other heir to the mine, Jane Worth.